The Foundation in the News

 Publication on the Government Gazette

-The day after the the publication of the Constitutional Document of the Istanbul Protestant Church Foundation on the Government Gazette, dated on June 25 2001, the national press highlighted the news, as it was the first entity evangelical in getting this achievement.
-Some simply reproduced the text of the GG, others added a series of alarmist comments, evoking an alleged international plot behind the fact.
+The day after the the publication of the Constitutional Document of the Istanbul Protestant Church Foundation in the Government Gazette, dated June 25 2001, the national press highlighted the news because it was the first evangelical entity to receive this achievement.
+Some simply reproduced the text of the GG, while others added a series of alarmist comments citing an alleged international plot behind the document.

 "The Istanbul Protestant Church Foundation has officially started its functions"

-First news of the Foundation in the Turkish press on 27 November 2001.
-Article on the occasion of the 2nd anniversary celebration of the Foundation and 1st of its building, attended by several authorities, as well as congratulatory messages from President of the Republic, the Prime Minister and the Deputy Prime Ministers of the country were publicly read.
+The first news of the Foundation in the Turkish press on 27 November 2001: an article on the occasion of the 2nd anniversary celebration of the Foundation and the 1st of its building, attended by several authorities, as well as congratulatory messages from President of the Republic, the Prime Minister and the Deputy Prime Ministers of the country which were publicly read.